giangttpham/gpham-buildings-ui/README.md

   - On the right side, users can fill out the information to add to the API's existing data.
   - When a building is deleted or added, the app will automatically reload the list of existing buildings.

+## Possible Improvements:

+- Allow updating an existing building
+- Allow sorting by a specific column
+- Add filtering for each field
+- Hide/Show specific column

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.